Generic Name: warfarin (oral) (WAR far in)

 Coumadin may also be used for purposes not listed in this medication guide.

-You should not take Coumadin if you have a bleeding disorder, a blood cell disorder, blood in your urine or stools, stomach bleeding, very high blood pressure, an infection of the lining of your heart, bleeding in your brain, recent or upcoming surgery, or if you need a spinal tap or epidural.
-Do not take warfarin if you cannot take it on time every day.
+You should not take Coumadin if you are prone to bleeding because of a medical condition, if you have an upcoming surgery, or if you need a spinal tap or epidural.
+Do not take Coumadin if you cannot take it on time every day.

 Many other drugs can increase your risk of bleeding when used with Coumadin.
 Tell your doctor about all medicines you have recently used.

 Before taking this medicine

-You should not take Coumadin if you are allergic to warfarin, or if you have:
+You should not take Coumadin if you are allergic to warfarin, or if: